Lifestyle management of PCOS - your personalized PCOS diet and exercise plan

 Polycystic Ovary Syndrome (PCOS) is a complex metabolic condition that is thought to affect 5-10% of women.
 Men, while this does not apply to you, it may impact someone you know.
 Symptoms of PCOS can vary from woman to woman.
-Common symptoms may include infertility, irregular periods, unexplained weight gain, acne, oily skin, skin tags, and increased hair growth on the face, chest, stomach, and back, cysts on the ovaries, pelvic pain, and male-pattern baldness (1).
+Common symptoms may include infertility, irregular periods, unexplained weight gain, acne, oily skin, skin tags, and increased hair growth on the face, chest, stomach, and back, cysts on the ovaries, pelvic pain, and male-pattern baldness.

-The PCOS nutrition and exercise plan is targeted at treating IR by tempering the cascade of reactions that interplay between the reproductive and endocrine systems.
+The PCOS diet and exercise plan is targeted at treating IR by tempering the cascade of reactions that interplay between the reproductive and endocrine systems.
 Think of it as nurturing rather than aggravating the insulin response.

 A registered dietitian nutritionist familiar with PCOS can help you create a personalized, PCOS diet and exercise plan.
 If you can identify with the PCOS symptoms above, you might want to seek advice from a medical specialist who is trained in endocrinology or women's health.
 There are medical treatments that can benefit PCOS along with the healthy lifestyle plan.
 You may also find the following resources useful to learn more PCOS tips.

 Still new to MyNetDiary?
 Learn more today by downloading the app for FREE.